 Step 4: Find Your Major Gifts Prospects

-Achieving the fundraising goal requires a strong team with a realistic plan.
-Major donors can be broken down to two groups:
+Major donors can be broken down into two groups:

 - Already Existing Prospects: As mentioned before, a good start is to review your past donors and to see who has either consistently donated to your organization or who has donated large amounts.
 Approaching pre-existing donors should be warm, consistent and informal, since they already know about your cause.
 If a new campaign is coming up or a major gift program has been launched, assign it to a committee member or board member that has a close connection to the person or organization.
 Have them initiate a conversation to discuss the benefits of participating as a major gift donor.